 CGIAR Genebank Platform

-The CGIAR Genebank Platform enables the CGIAR Research Centers to fulfill their legal obligation to conserve and make available 750,000 accessions of crops and trees on behalf of the global community under the International Plant Treaty.
-It supports the core genebank operations, and activities to improve efficiency, enhance use and ensure compliance with international policy.
+The CGIAR Genebank Platform led by the Crop Trust, enables CGIAR genebanks to fulfill their legal obligation to conserve and make available accessions of crops and trees on behalf of the global community under the International Treaty on Plant Genetic Resources for Food and Agriculture.

 Through the Platform, CGIAR genebanks safeguard a unique global resource of crop and tree diversity and respond to thousands of requests for germplasm from users in more than 100 countries worldwide every year.

-The genebanks and germplasm health units (GHU) employ around 400 skilled staff to monitor, test, germinate, multiply, characterize, clean, culture, store, and distribute germplasm under high scientific standards of operation, and to deal with individual requests for crop diversity from users worldwide as well as within CGIAR.
+The CGIAR genebanks and germplasm health units (GHU) employ more than 400 skilled staff to monitor, test, germinate, multiply, characterize, clean, culture, store, and distribute germplasm under high scientific standards of operation, and to deal with individual requests for crop diversity from users worldwide as well as within the CGIAR.

 New technologies, knowledge and processes offer the possibility of further raising standards to become more ecient and more effective.
 The genebanks must work strategically to exploit new opportunities, conserve more diversity and respond to more demands while controlling costs.